rkaranam/nexmo-developer/_documentation/conversation/concepts/channel.md

 * SIP
 * Websocket

-You can send a type of media through multiple different channels in the same way that you can send multiple different media through a single channel.
+You can send a type of media through different channels in the same way that you can send different media through a single channel.

 Diagram goes here